The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/openers.md

-*Note: Trick is only purposely weaved late in the opener.
+*Note: Trick is only purposefully weaved late in the opener.
 Use on cooldown after the opener.*

 If you play at high ping (>40ms), you may skip the Spinning Edge at the end of the opener and go straight into Raiton instead, as fitting Spinning Edge under Trick is extremely tight.